Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Effect of Precision Parameters and High-Dimensional (Simulated and Real) Data Set

-There is still no rigorously proved Laplace approximation for relatively high dimensional cases, i.e. when the the number of parameters increases at least as fast as sample size.
-Laplace Approximation have not kept up with the growth of novel MCMC and other computational techniques (like PS), see \cite{r3}, who also give reasons for those, namely, lack of extended analytical input and absence of \textit{intuitive evaluations of degree of approximations involved}.
-Also, \cite{r9}, point out that the usual Laplace approximations involve the sample size but in some problems the ``sample size" isn't clear.
-In BICM one avoids the sample size by dealing with the full observed Fisher Information matrix, not it's per unit version obtained by dividing by sample size.
-So the two heuristic Laplace approximations we have used, one a simple modification of the Kass-Wassreman version (\cite{r5}) and another more recent, due to \cite{r32} seem to be good as a preliminary searching method to narrow the field of plausible models before using PS-SC.
+There is still no rigorously proved Laplace approximation for relatively high-dimensional cases because of analytical difficulties.
+Problems of determining sample size in hierarchical modeling, pointed out by Clyde and George (\citeyear{r9}), are avoided by both versions of our approximations (Appendix~\ref{appa1.3}).
+These two methods seem to be good as a preliminary searching method to narrow the field of plausible models before using PS-SC.
 This saves time relative to PS-SC for model search as seen in the previous examples.